MRes Health Sciences ResearchFind a programme

 Part-time options should be discussed with programme directors as not all research projects are suitable for part-time study.

-This programme aims to give you a firm foundation in biomedical research by enhancing your knowledge, understanding and critical awareness of the scientific method and practical experience in an area related to your interests.
-Taught units provide intensive training in research methodology, experimental design, statistical analyses and data interpretation.
+This programme offers a firm foundation in biomedical research, enhancing your understanding and critical awareness of the scientific method and practical experience in an area related to your interests.
+Taught units provide training in research methodology, experimental design, statistical analyses and data interpretation.
 Skills training in verbal and written communication is also emphasised.

-The core of the programme is an eight-month research project, conducted within one of the University of Bristol's internationally recognised research groups in either the Faculty of Health Sciences or the Faculty of Life Sciences.
+The core of the programme is an eight-month research project, conducted within one of the University's internationally recognised research groups.
 Opportunities will be available in laboratory or clinical-based investigations.
+If you have a specific research area you wish to pursue, please discuss with the Programme Directors at the time of application.

 The programme is suitable for medical, dental and veterinary students interested in pursuing a research-intensive intercalation option after three years of study.
 It is also suitable for graduates in medicine, dentistry, veterinary science and bioscience subjects who wish to develop their research skills.